jactor-rises/jactor-modules/README.md

 Data transfer objects for the data model of jactor-persistence

 ### Commands
-Command object used for manipulation the data model of jactor-persistence
+Command objects used for manipulation the data model of jactor-persistence

 ## Changelog
 version | type of change | description